-CSP 885 - Practicum in Counseling and Guidance......3 hours Prereq: CSP 855, CSP 865, admission to candidacy, advisor approval

-Prereq: CSP 855, CSP 865, admission to candidacy, advisor approval OR by special permission of the Counselor Education Committee

-Practicum requires extensive time for direct counseling experience, self-evaluation, critical interaction with other students, and critiquing of taped interviews with the practicum supervisor.
+CSP 885 - Practicum in Counseling and Guidance......3 hours Prereq: CSP 855 and CSP 865 and admission to candidacy and advisor approval OR by special permission of the Counselor Education Committee Practicum requires extensive time for direct counseling experience, self-evaluation, critical interaction with other students, and critiquing of taped interviews with the practicum supervisor.
 The practicum setting is designated by the program: Community, Elementary, Secondary School, Student Affairs.
 Other settings are available by prior arrangement.